Guihua YU, et al

 polyaniline hydrogel in a few minutes, at the same time can be

-observed that the solution color turns dark green, there will be
+observed that the solution color turns dark green, there will

-hydrolyze to generate silica.
+time to hydrolyze to generate silica.

 Step 7, purification of the hydrogel.
 The hydrogel material is

-dialyzed or ion exchanged in deionized water, distilled water to
+dialyzed or ion exchanged in deionized water, distilled water

-remove excess ions.
-Silica-coated phytic acid-doped polyaniline
+to remove excess ions.
+Silica-coated phytic acid-doped

-polyaniline backbone can already retain its shape.
+because the porous polyaniline backbone can already retain its

 Step 8.
 The hydrogel is dried at room temperature or in a dry